 Sensitive seismographs, which greatly magnify these ground motions, can detect strong earthquakes from sources anywhere in the world.
 The time, locations, and magnitude of an earthquake can be determined from the data recorded by seismograph stations.

+The magnitude of an earthquake is determined from the logarithm of the amplitude of waves recorded by seismographs.
 Adjustments are included for the variation in the distance between the various seismographs and the epicenter of the earthquakes.
 On the Richter Scale, magnitude is expressed in whole numbers and decimal fractions.

 For example, a magnitude 5.3 might be computed for a moderate earthquake, and a strong earthquake might be rated as magnitude 6.3.
 Because of the logarithmic basis of the scale, each whole number increase in magnitude represents a tenfold increase in measured amplitude; as an estimate of energy, each whole number step in the magnitude scale corresponds to the release of about 31 times more energy than the amount associated with the preceding whole number value